-The following dialogue contains examples and gives the flavor of the use of an Exec.
-The commands are described in greater detail in the following sections.
-For now, be sure to type these examples to an Exec whose PACKAGE is set to the XCL-USER package.
-The Exec that Medley starts up with is set to the XCL-USER package.
-Each prompt consists of an Exec number, an event number and a prompt character (">" for Common Lisp and " \leftarrow " for Interlisp).
+The following dialogue contains illustrative examples and gives the flavor of the use of the Exec.
+Be sure to type these examples to an Exec whose PACKAGE is set to the XCL-USER package.
+The Exec that Lisp starts up with is set to the XCL-USER package.
+Each prompt consists of an event number and a prompt character (">").